echosummet/RentedIt/README.md

 Make sure to check out the [Issues](#issues) section for tasks that need attention.

 <!-- Added Redirect to the Contributing.md file -->
-We welcome all contributions to improve **Daneizo**!
+We welcome all contributions to improve **RentedIt**!
 If you would like to contribute, please follow the [Contributing.md](./Contributing.md) to get more details on how to get started.

 <!-- Added Guidelines for the Contributors -->
 To maintain quality and consistency, please adhere to the following guidelines: